-The International Conference on Harmonization (ICH) E14 document was revised in 2015 to allow concentration-corrected QT interval (C-QTc) analysis to be applied to data from early clinical pharmacology studies to exclude a small drug-induced effect on QTc.
-Provided sufficiently high concentrations of the drug are obtained in the first-in-human (FIH) study, this approach can be used to obviate the need for a designated thorough QT (TQT) study.
-The E14 revision has resulted in a steady reduction in the number of TQT studies and an increased use of FIH studies to evaluate electrocardiogram (ECG) effects of drugs in development.
-In this review, five examples from different sponsors are shared in which C-QTc analysis was performed on data from FIH studies.
-Case 1 illustrates a clearly negative C-QTc evaluation, despite observations of QTc prolongation at high concentrations in nonclinical studies.
-In case 2 C-QTc analysis of FIH data was performed prior to full pharmacokinetic characterization in patients, and the role of nonclinical assays in an integrated risk assessment is discussed.
-Case 3 illustrates a positive clinical C-QTc relationship, despite negative nonclinical assays.
-Case 4 demonstrates a strategy for characterizing the C-QTc relationship for a nonracemic therapy and formulation optimization, and case 5 highlights an approach to perform a preliminary C-QTc analysis early in development and postpone the definitive analysis until proof of efficacy is demonstrated.
+d Articl Accept The ICH E14 document was revised in 2015 to allow concentration-QTc (C-QTc) analysis to be applied to data from early clinical pharmacology studies to exclude a small drug-induced effect on the QTc interval.
+Provided sufficiently high concentrations of the drug are obtained in the First-in-Human (FIH) study, this approach can be used to obviate the need for a designated thorough QT (TQT) study.
+The E14 revision has resulted in a steady reduction in the number of TQT studies and increased use of FIH studies to evaluate ECG effects of drugs in development.
+In this publication, 5 examples from different sponsors are shared in which C-QTc analysis was performed on data from FIH studies.
+Case 1 illustrates a clearly negative C-QTc evaluation despite observations of QTc prolongation at high concentrations in non-clinical studies.
+In Case 2, C-QTc analysis of FIH data was performed prior to full pharmacokinetic characterization in patients and the role of non-clinical assays in an integrated risk assessment is discussed.
+Case 3 illustrates a positive clinical C-QTc relationship despite negative non-clinical assays.
+Case 4 shows a strategy for characterizing the C-QTc relationship for a non-racemic therapy and formulation optimization and Case 5 highlights an approach to perform a preliminary C-QTc analysis early in development and postpone the definitive analysis until proof-of-efficacy is demonstrated.
 The strategy of collecting and storing ECG data from FIH studies to enable an informed decision on whether and when to apply C-QTc analysis to obviate the need for a TQT study is described.